 Every day that your money sits in a checking account, you miss out on serious interest earning capabilities.
-What you also do is lend your money to your bank for free, so they can invest it.
+What you also do is lend your money to your bank for free, so they can invest it or lend it out.
 Yes, they do this.
 No, your money doesn’t really just sit there in your account untouched for when you need it.

 Say a bank has a million customers like yourself.
 And say each of these customers deposits $100 in their accounts.
 How much money does the bank have?
 1,000,000 x $100 = $100M.
 How much of these deposits do you think the bank actually stores in their enormous safe?
 Nowhere near $100M.
-Banks are only required to back a portion of their deposits by actual cold hard cash.
+Depending on the country, banks are typically required to back a portion of their deposits by actual cold hard cash.
 If you don’t believe me, read about fractional reserve banking.